ggrbill/configfiles/README.md

 ### terminator

-To use `terminator.config` file the terminal emulator __terminator__ should be installed.
-Run the commando below:
+To install it, run the command below:
 ```bash
 sudo apt install terminator
 ```